Four Ways to Prepare for a Divorce

 If, during your marriage, you and your spouse largely relied on joint accounts or accounts in your spouse’s name, consider opening your own credit card before a divorce has a chance to hurt your credit score.
 This will offer you a way to build up a separate credit history, and provide a safety net for the expenses of a divorce.

-If you are considering a divorce in Illinois, begin planning to ensure the best possible outcome by speaking with the experienced Chicagoland family law attorneys at Johnson, Westra, Broecker, Whittaker & Newitt at 630-665-9600, with offices in Carol Stream, St. Charles, and Chicago.
+If you are considering a divorce in Illinois, begin planning to ensure the best possible outcome by speaking with the experienced Chicagoland family law attorneys at Johnson, Westra, Broecker, Whittaker & Newitt at 630-665-9600.